Join us and our celebrity panel of judges as we chose our next DC-CAPITAL Star!

 Donnie Simpson has been called a trailblazer and a true media legend.
 His love for music and radio started as a young kid growing up in Detroit where his mother owned Simpson record shop, a bustling Motor City Mom & Pop, started in 1966.

 In the early 1980’s, Simpson was the backup sports anchor for legendary sportscaster George Michael on WRC-TV, the NBC station in D.C.
 Considered one of the nation’s first video jockeys, he later paved his way into television history when he joined BET as host of the ultra-popular Video Soul.

 Moving from television to the silver screen, Simpson appeared in such classic films as Krush Groove and The Five Heartbeats.
 He also appeared on the popular sitcoms, Martin and The Jamie Foxx Show.

-On August 17, 2015, he returned to radio as host of the afternoon drive at Majic 102.3, a Radio One station in Washington, D.C.
-On October 4, 2015, Donnie was inducted into the R&B Music Hall of Fame.
+On August 17, 2015, he returned to radio as host of the afternoon drive at Majic 102.3, a Radio One station in Washington, D.C. on October 4, 2015, Donnie was inducted into the R&B Music hall of Fame.
 He was the only non-musician to be inducted.

-An active community volunteer, Donnie has served as Honorary Chairman of the National Black Family Reunion and has assisted in fundraising efforts for AIDS research and the United Negro College Fund.
+An active community volunteer, Donnie has served as honorary Chairman of the national Black Family reunion and has assisted in fundraising efforts for AIDS research and the United Negro College Fund.
 Donnie and his wife have established The Donnie & Pam Simpson Scholarship Fund, to help minority college hopefuls in need of assistance in getting the opportunity they deserve.
 Always committed, in 2005 Donnie stayed on the air for 16 hours and raised over $220,000 for the victims of hurricane Katrina.
 Donnie Simpson’s consistent #1 ratings success and reputation have earned him “icon” status among his peers, The White House, and his millions of fans worldwide.